Last Updated on June 2, 2021 by Julia Wilson

 Are cats a risk?

 Potentially, yes, but looking at it objectively, the risk is minute.
 Most of us aren’t crawling on the floor and putting our hands in our mouths.
-There is also a potential risk if cats walk on kitchen benches where food is prepared.
+There is also a potential risk if cats walk on kitchen benches.

 Bear in mind, there is a bigger risk of us bringing home pathogens and parasites on the soles of our shoes than the risk to our cats, and zoonotic infection (diseases transmitted from animals to humans) is not common among people with healthy immune systems.